eGuardianDev/University-Work/( 2 ) second Year/( 3 )  Third semester/Readme.md

 Please if you have hard subjects, don't write too many extra curriculum activities, because you won't have any free time and will burn out easily.

-Remember to be social and go to events if possible.

 ### Subjects this semester
 - Functional programming
-- Sturctures of data and programming
+- Data structures and programming
-- Basics of Computer Graphics
+- Intro to Computer Graphics
 - Computer Architecture
-- English
+- Computer English

-Extra curriculums, that I enrolled in
+### Extra curriculums (that I enrolled in)
-- Structures of data - practicum => helps with algorithms
+- Data structures and programming - practicum (algorithms practice)
-- Computer Architectures - practicum => learn assembly
+- Computer Architectures - practicum (Assembly language)
-- Computer Aided Graphic Design (CAGD) => interesting and important algorithms
+- Computer Aided Graphic Design (CAGD) (Bezier and other curves)